Our leadership team is a tight-knit group of individuals with three things in common:

 Robert holds a CQSW, Advanced Award in Social Work from Oxford University and has an MSc in Social Care Leadership and Management from Birmingham University.

-Accounts Manager, Angie Pickard has worked in Finance and Administration for nearly 30 years after completing a Diploma in Business Studies.
+Our Accounts Manager Angie Pickard has worked in Finance and Administration for nearly 30 years after completing a Diploma in Business Studies.
 She has a background in Accounts and Managerial positions in a variety of large corporate organisations and smaller commercial companies.

 She has worked for Aidhour on a part-time basis since 2013.

-Aidhour associates come from a variety of social care and social work management backgrounds.
-Aidhour ensures that the associates that are matched to assignments meet and often exceed the statutory or practice requirements for each role.
+Aidhour associates come from a variety of social care and social work management backgrounds enabling us to match consultants to assignments, meeting and often exceeding the statutory or practice requirements for each role.
 Aidhour associates are recruited under our rigorous safer recruitment policy and practice CVs can always be provided on request.

 Penny joined Aidhour in 2001 as an independent social worker (ISW), IRO and Child Protection Conference Chair.
 Previously, Perry worked as an Assistant Director for a large children’s charity and held a number of different senior management and consultative roles in local authorities in the south west.
 She qualified in 1983 and is based in Sussex

 Ria is London based and qualified as a social worker in 2008.
 He works part time as a Childrens Guardian with CAFCASS and part time with Aidhour as a quality assurance auditor, ISW and Child Protection Conference chair.
 He joined Aidhour in 2014.
 His background experience has always been in frontline child protection work and prior to becoming independent, he worked as an Advanced Practitioner in a busy London Borough.